 Actually, in many cases, IVF success rates aren’t that low.

 For example, the CDC’s data shows that nearly half of women under 35 who went through IVF gave birth successfully.

 And the same was true for over half of women (regardless of age) who used fresh donated eggs for IVF.

 But it is the case that success rates become lower for women over the age of 40 who want to conceive using their own eggs.

-That’s because, as you get older, your ovarian reserve (the number of eggs in your ovaries) and the health of your eggs declines.
+That’s because, as you get older, your ovarian reserve (the number of eggs in your ovaries) and the health/quality of your eggs declines.

 How much does IVF increase chances of pregnancy?

 Once again, this really depends on your individual situation and the reasons behind your reproductive struggles.